Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Address: 48 Rue de Mars GPS: 49.2567° N, 4.0323° E Hours: Tuesday, Thursday, Friday, Saturday 7:00 AM–12:30 PM; Sunday 7:00 AM–1:00 PM

-This stunning Art Deco covered market, built in 1929 and magnificently restored in 2012, is Reims' culinary heart.
-The soaring concrete structure with its distinctive glass roof houses over 40 vendors selling:
+Built in 1929, magnificently restored in 2012.
+The soaring concrete structure with its distinctive glass roof houses over 40 vendors:

-• Fresh seafood: Oysters from nearby Normandy and Brittany (€9-15 per dozen)
+- Fresh seafood: Oysters from Normandy and Brittany (€9–15 per dozen)

-• Bakeries: Fresh bread, pastries, and of course, biscuits roses
+- Bakeries: Fresh bread, pastries, and biscuits roses

-The market also features several small restaurants and bars where you can enjoy oysters and champagne at counter seating.
-Saturday mornings are particularly lively.
+Several small restaurants and bars inside offer oysters and champagne at counter seating.
+Saturday mornings are peak energy — come before 10 AM if you want elbow room.

 Maison Fossier Boutique